hajekpc/Augmented-M5-geometry/README.md

 - Description of the optimal parametrs (`popt_legend`).

 Based on this, you can create (and plot) the fitted Augmented M5 model, but script will plot it automatically.

----

-**Notes**

 Details are given inside each function in the python script.

 **Literature**